mlavi/hugo/content/post/git-for-operators.md

 Our first git kata will be simple: consume a public repo.

-First, get git! :) There are multiple ways and it might be built into your IDE already.
+First, get git! :) There are multiple ways and it might be built into your editor or IDE: Integrated Development Environment already.
 We will use the official git CLI because it can makes things explicit, which a GUI or defaults can hide, or worse, there may be basic git operations that some GUIs cannot easily handle.

 We will skip basic setup of credentials and use a fully public code repository, *e.g.:* https://github.com/nutanix/calm-dsl